calculator-io/calculator/README.md

-# calculator
+# Calculator
-An advanced, open source calculator written in C++
+An advanced, open source calculator written in C++.